Williamson County, Texas: 2010 census

 Of the 111,514 households, 39.1% had children under the age of 18 living with them, 57.9% were married couples living together, 10.8% had a female householder with no husband present, and 26.9% were not families.
 Around 21.2% of all households were made up of individuals, and 17.4% had someone living alone who was 65 years of age or older.
 The average household size was 2.74 and the average family size was 3.20.

 In the county, the age distribution was 28.7% under 18, 11.9% from 15 to 24, 31.6% from 25 to 44, 23.2% from 45 to 64, and 8.9% who were 65 or older.
 The median age was 34 years.

 The median income for a household in the county was $60,642, and for a family was $66,208.
 Males had a median income of $43,471 versus $30,558 for females.
 The per capita income for the county was $24,547.
 About 3.40% of families and 4.80% of the population were below the poverty line, including 5.40% of those under age 18 and 5.90% of those age 65 or over.

 Government and politics

-Commissioners' court

 The Commissioners Court is the overall governing and management body of Williamson County, and is responsible for all budgetary decisions in addition to setting the tax rate each year.
 Among its duties is the administration of all county business, including the building and maintenance of county roads and bridges.
 Commissioners' courts are governing bodies of county government in several US states, including Texas.
 The principal functions of the commissioners' court are legislative and executive.
 Although called courts, commissioners' courts generally exercise only limited judicial powers.
 The commissioners' court consists of five members.
 The county judge presides as chairman, and is elected every four years by voters countywide.
 Four commissioners are elected by single-member precincts every four years.